Skip to main content

 (B) Definitions.
 For the purposes of this rule, the following terms have the following meanings:

-(1) "Healthchek" is Ohio's early and periodic screening, diagnostic and treatment benefit for all medicaid eligible individuals under twenty-one years of age.
+(2) "Healthchek" is Ohio's early and periodic screening, diagnostic and treatment benefit for all medicaid eligible individuals under twenty-one years of age.

-(2) "Healthchek coordinator" is the CDJFS employee who is responsible for the implementation of healthchek services.
+(3) "Healthchek coordinator" is the CDJFS employee who is responsible for the implementation of healthchek services.

-(3) "Healthchek services" are periodic screening services (including a comprehensive medical exam, vision, dental, and hearing screenings) and such other necessary health care, diagnostic services, treatment, and other measures described in 42 U.S.C. section 1396d(a) (as in effect 03-06-2016) to correct or ameliorate defects and physical and mental illnesses and conditions discovered by the screening services, whether or not such services are covered under the state plan.
-Healthchek services are identical to "EPSDT services" as defined at 42 U.S.C. section 1396d(r) (as in effect 03/06/2016).
+(4) "Healthchek services" are periodic screening services (including a comprehensive medical exam, vision, dental, and hearing screenings) and such other necessary health care, diagnostic services, treatment, and other measures described in 42 U.S.C. section 1396d(a) (as in effect October 1, 2024) to correct or ameliorate defects and physical and mental illnesses and conditions discovered by the screening services, whether or not such services are covered under the state plan.
+Healthchek services are identical to "EPSDT services" as defined at 42 U.S.C. section 1396d(r) (as in effect October 1, 2024).

-(C) The individual (or the individual's parent, guardian or legal custodian, as applicable) may:
+(C) The individual (or the individual's parent, guardian, or legal custodian, as applicable) may:

-(2) Complete, sign, and return the ODM 03528 to identify service needs;
+(2) Complete, sign, and return the ODM 03528 to identify service needs; and

 (3) Request and attend scheduled appointments for healthchek services.